Yatheesh-Nagella/yatheesh-portfolio/DOCS/MOBILE_RESPONSIVE_GUIDE.md

-# 📱 OneLedger - Mobile Responsiveness Guide
+# 📱 OneLibro - Mobile Responsiveness Guide

 ## ✅ Mobile Optimizations Applied

-All pages in OneLedger Phase 2 are **fully mobile-responsive** and tested on devices from 320px to 2560px width.
+All pages in OneLibro Phase 2 are **fully mobile-responsive** and tested on devices from 320px to 2560px width.

 ---